boazbk/tcs/lec_19_cryptography.md

 Alice and Bob share a _secret key_ $k \in \{0,1\}^*$.
 Alice uses the key $k$ to "scramble" or _encrypt_ the plaintext  $x$ into a _ciphertext_ $y$, and Bob uses the key $k$ to "unscramble" or _decrypt_ the ciphertext $y$ back into the plaintext $x$.
-This motivates the following definition:
+This motivates the following definition which attempts to capture what it means for an encryption scheme to be _valid_ or "make sense", regardless of whether or not it is _secure_:

 > # {.definition title="Valid encryption scheme" #encryptiondef}
 Let $L:\N \rightarrow \N$ be some function.